-Originated from: North Korea (disputed)
+- North Korea (disputed)

-Possessed by: North Korea
+- North Korea

 - 7.5 m

-Diameter: 0.95 m
+- 0.95 m

 - 3,415 kg

-Payload: 500 kg
+- 500 kg

 Five days later, the DPRK flight tested two more “tactical guided weapons” to apogees of 50 km and ranges up to 420 km.
 By May 17, United States Forces Korea had formally designated the unnamed weapon as the KN-23.2

 Appearance and Specifications

-Like the Iskander-M, the missile’s quasi-ballistic trajectory could also pose a challenge for missile defense.6 By flying lower than comparable SRBMs, the KN-23 can use its fins to maneuver and complicate intercept predictions.
+Like the Iskander-M, the missile’s quasi-ballistic trajectory could pose a challenge for missile defense.10 By flying lower than comparable SRBMs, the KN-23 can use its fins to maneuver and complicate intercept predictions.
 However, it remains unknown if the missile possesses the sophisticated guidance systems necessary for precise targeting following evasive maneuvers.

 The KN-23’s two test launches in May 2019 were reportedly conducted as part of a military drill, but it remains unclear whether the missile has entered service.